shwestrick/sml-splittable-random/README.md

 # Interface

+The full interface is shown below.
 A fresh generator can be instantiated with `new s` where `s` is some seed.
 Note that all generators constructed in this way have the same initial `gamma` (the stride in the SplitMix algorithm).

 This library is purely functional.
 Each value
 `r: rand` is a generator, and "using" a generator returns a new generator.